UrbsLab/I2C2-Cluster-Documentation/README.md

 # I2C2 Cluster Documentation

-*Written by Ryan Urbanowicz in collaboration with the Moore Lab (https://github.com/EpistasisLab)
+*Written by Ryan Urbanowicz in collaboration with members of the Moore Lab (https://github.com/EpistasisLab)

 ## Contents
 - [Introduction](#introduction)